 |Car batteries||You can drop off car batteries for re-use.
 Please ask one of the assistants on where to leave it.||Zone 1|

 |Cardboard and paper||Includes, junk mail, shredded paper (loose), newspapers and magazines, yellow pages and directories, flattened cardboard, envelopes and food and drink cartons - eg Tetra PakTM.||Zone 2||Zone 3|

-Materials classified as construction/demolition or DIY waste includes, but is not limited to hardcore, brick, rubble, concrete or paving slabs, decking, fence panels, garden and play sheds, summer, wendy and tree houses, tiles, roof slates, bathroom and sanitary ware, fitted kitchen and wardrobes, worktops, soil and turf from landscaping garden renovation and other works, doors, windows, roofing materials, plasterboard, structural timber, other building materials.
+Materials classified as construction and demolition waste include, but are not limited to: hard core, brick, rubble, concrete or paving slabs, decking, fence panels, garden and play sheds, summer, Wendy and tree houses, tiles, roof slates, bathroom and sanitary ware, fitted kitchen and wardrobes, worktops, soil and turf from landscaping garden renovation and other works, doors, windows, roofing materials, plasterboard, structural timber, other building materials.

 |Zone 2||Zone 3|

 |Electrical equipment||We accept all electrical goods for recycling including mobile phones.
 If we cannot send an item for re-use then we will ensure that its components are recycled or sent for safe disposal.||Zone 1|